mzxio/red/transcription/the story/book two/“Nothing happened the way it was supposed to.”.md

 “Not that it makes it any easier.”

-All I could think in the moment before I died was, _this isn’t the last time_.
+All I could think in the moment before I died was _this isn’t the last time_.